finos/legend-studio/docs/ux/miscellaneous.md

 - `ALL CAPS CASE` sometimes can be used purely for visual purpose, but also for emphasis, the latter we should really be careful not to abuse.
 - `Title Case` should only be used for title, command and button labels; it's has some emphasis to it, as well as nice symmetry, but harder to read for long sentences.
 A controversial case is button command, for example, Microsofts would favor `Clear all notifications` whereas Apple would favor `Clear All Notifications`, we choose to follow the latter style.
 In short, we will use `Title Case` for button title, command.
-- `Sentence case` (or normal mixed case) should be used for longer text like instructions, promp texts, etc.
+- `Sentence case` (or normal mixed case) should be used for longer text like instructions, prompt texts, etc.

 ## Panel/List Placeholder